DrMSAbdullahi/PBMC_RNASeqHCC_PH_Analysis/README.md

 We used the following datasets in our project.

 - **RNA-Seq Gene Expression Dataset**: This dataset comprises 26,575 gene expressions from 34 samples, with 17 representing healthy samples and 17 representing disease samples.
 The original dataset was sourced from the study by Han et al.[1], titled 'RNA-seq profiling reveals PBMC RNA as a potential biomarker for hepatocellular carcinoma.'
-For access to the original sequencing data, please refer to NCBI project PRJNA739257 [here](https://dataview.ncbi.nlm.nih.gov/object/PRJNA739257).
+To access the original sequencing data, please refer to NCBI project PRJNA739257 [here](https://dataview.ncbi.nlm.nih.gov/object/PRJNA739257).

 - **KEGG Pathways Dataset**: We obtained KEGG pathway datasets from the KEGG database using R software (version 4.3.0).
 Our focus was specifically on the 251 metabolic and signaling pathways.